-Open as a required class for students pursing the research doctorate.
+Open as a mandated class to doctoral students pursuing the doctoral degree by dissertation research only.

 FACULTY-STUDENT COMMUNICATIONS

 Telephone Contacts

 The student will initiate an initial telephone conference with the instructor within one week of enrollment to clarify a plan of action for the course.
 This initial contact will help familiarize the student and instructor with one another, and permit the transmission of clear expectations for completion of course requirements.
 Periodic telephone interaction as required, at student's expense, should be continued for the duration of the course.